Helios113/deep_nano/content/authors/Paul/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - Alumni

 ---

-Nikolas is a PhD student and his work is developing numerical models for simulations and modeling of nanoelectronics and semiconductor devices.
+Dr Paul Lapham currently is an Data Analyst at Reboot.
+Before joining Reboot, I completed a PhD in Computational Electrical and Electronic Engineering at the University of Glasgow.
+That has equipped me with the problem-solving skills for pursuing my career in Data.

+Outside of work, I am a keen football and basketball fan and really enjoy cooking.